aspose-cells/Aspose-Cells-API-Tutorials/english/net/excel-worksheet-csharp-tutorials/add-new-sheet-in-excel-csharp-tutorial/_index.md

 Yes, Aspose.Cells supports multiple programming languages such as Java, Python, Ruby, and many more.

-**Do I have to buy a license to use Aspose.Cells?**

-Yes, Aspose.Cells is a commercial library and requires the purchase of a license for production use.
-However, you can also use a free trial version to evaluate its features.

 **Can I add formatting to cells in the newly created worksheet?**

 A: Yes, you can apply formatting to cells using the methods provided by the Worksheet class of Aspose.Cells.
 You can set the cell style, change the background color, apply borders, etc.